Other flapping wing designs

 hand wing spar could make a little flap movement at the wrist.
 Later the hand

-wing depth was enlarged (Please also take a look at the
+wing depth was enlarged (please look at the

 construction of the pinion feather